Rareloop/lumberjack/README.md

 - `action`  (function|string): Either a closure or a Controller string

 ### Middleware
 _TODO: If you'd like to know more about this, please add an issue._

 #### Route based middleware

-_TODO: If you'd like to know more about this, please add an issue._

 #### Global middleware
 _TODO: If you'd like to know more about this, please add an issue._

 ## HTTP Request/Response Messages

+_TODO: Request documentation.
+If you'd like to know more about this, please add an issue._

 All of your WordPress and Router controllers should return PSR7 compliant response.
 The most common use-case is rendering a `twig` view and passing in some context.
 Using Timber it would look like this: